Catusfelis/CardboardBox/readme.txt

-I am a house cat.
-I want to learn how to use Github so I can contribute my own code and stop being called a NEET.
+I am a fuzzy kitty.
+I like to sleep and eat snacks.
+I live with another black kitty, a striped kitty, and two big kitties.
+The black kitty thinks I'm cool.
+He calls me Aniki all the time, but he reminds me of Stimpy.
+The striped kitty hisses at me and makes me want to swat him.
+The big kitties call me a NEET and say I should get a job.
+But I do have a job.
+I sit in my corner office by the window and supervise.